TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Published reports have indicated that the Buccaneers might create more receiving opportunities for Rachaad White.
 Sean Tucker has also emerged as the goal-line vulture for the Buccaneers, rushing for TDs in three consecutive games.
 Irving is still getting the highest snap share of the three, but his opportunities as a TD and pass-catching option are being stolen away.

 You obviously cannot count on Irving for heavier volume in Week 17, as the Buccaneers seem to be leaning towards utilizing a true committee approach at RB.
-But as Tampa Bay tries to stay alive in the NFC South race, its RBs get a good draw against Miami, which ranks 23rd in FFPG allowed to RBs.
+But as Tampa Bay tries to stay alive in the NFC South race, their RBs get a good draw against Miami, a defense that ranks 23rd in FFPG allowed to RBs.

 Because of the matchup and the must-win scenario for the Buccaneers, Irving can at least post adequate totals this week.
 But sharing touches with two other RBs caps his upside regardless of the opponent.
 I am viewing Irving as a back-half fantasy RB2 this week and would even consider starting an alternative like Gainwell over him.